yangfcm/Java-Algo/readme.md

 ## How to run

-Under project root directory: `gradle test`.
+Under project root directory: `./gradlew test`.